dustinlyons/nixos-config/vm/README.md

 * The dataset containing journald’s logs (where /var lives) should have `xattr=sa` and `acltype=posixacl` set to allow regular users to read their journal.
 * Nix doesn’t use `atime`, so `atime=off` on the /nix dataset is fine.

 > What is a zpool?
-ZFS filesystems are built on top of virtual storage pools called zpools.
-A zpool is constructed of virtual devices (vdevs), which are themselves constructed of block devices: files, hard drive partitions, or entire drives.
+After you partition and format a drive as ZFS, you're creating a filesystem that needs/depends on a "zpool".
+Filesystems belong to zpools.
+A zpool itself is constructed of virtual devices (named vdevs), which are themselves constructed of block devices: files, hard drive partitions, or entire drives.
+So the order is your hard drive -> logically defined "vdev" -> logically defined "zpool" -> you using your filesystem.

 ### Create datasets
 Nix requires `legacy` mountpoint for ZFS so that everything boots in the correct order. `legacy` just means we use "legacy" tools `mount` and `umount` (a few steps down).